By Boston Voyager Staff

 Today we’d like to introduce you to Sandra Serkes.

-Valora started when its founders realized there was not a good way to “link” data form one area to another, even when the associations were readily apparent.
+Valora started when its founders realized there was not a good way to “link” data from one area to another, even when the associations were readily apparent.
 We built a software engine to identify patterns in files and associate related information.
 There was an immediate need in the legal community where large document populations are the norm and there is an unending need to discover “who knew what when.”

 Today we would call such terms “metadata” and the technology that identifies them “AutoClassification.”
 Originally providing our technological capabilities as an outsourced service, Valora today supports SaaS and cloud-based options in addition to outsourced services, as well as on premises product installations of PowerHouse and BlackCat, our flagship products.